Enya (album): Sampling of "Boadicea"

 "Boadicea" has been sampled by numerous artists.
 The Fugees sampled it for their song "Ready or Not" on The Score (1996).
 A lawsuit against the group for copyright infringement was prepared as they had not asked for permission and did not give her credit.
 On the 1999 album Astronomica by American heavy metal band Crimson Glory, the intro track "March for Glory" is an interpretation of Enya's "Boadicea".

 In 2003, R&B artist Mario Winans sampled "Boadicea" for his song "I Don't Wanna Know" and producer P. Diddy personally contacted Enya for permission.
 Diddy gave Enya 60 percent of the royalties.
 "Boadicea" was also sampled on the answer song to "I Don't Wanna Know", "You Should Really Know" by the Pirates featuring Shola Ama, Naila Boss and Ishani.
 "Boadicea" with "Ready or Not" was also sampled by R&B group Nina Sky on their single "Time to Go" featuring rapper Angie Martinez.
 In 2008, Italian DJ Francesco Zeta sampled "Boadicea" for his song "Fairyland"; he made another version in 2012, subtitled "ReAmp", that also used the hardstyle sample.
 In 2011, a sample of "Boadicea" was used on "Der erste Winter" by German singer Cassandra Steen for the album Mir so nah.
 In 2012, hip-hop artist Meek Mill sampled "Boadicea" on his mixtape Dreamchasers 2 on a song named after the Fugees' song, "Ready or Not".
 In 2015, Masika Kalysha sampled the song on "Hella Hollywood".
 In 2016, Salvatore Ganacci's song "Dive" sampled "Boadicea", and Enya was credited as a featured artist.

 On 22 July 2016, Bosnian-Swedish DJ Salvatore Ganacci released the single "Dive", which heavily samples "Boadicea" and features vocals from Alex Aris.
 The single peaked number 14 on the US Billboard Dance/Electronic Digital Songs Sales chart.

-On Nigerian-American singer Rotimi's 2019 album The Beauty of Becoming, he sampled the song on a track entitled "In My Bed", which also featured the rapper Wale.

-In 2022, "Boadicea" was used in Creepin' which was by American record producer Metro Boomin, Canadian singer the Weeknd, and Atlanta-based rapper 21 Savage.
+On Nigerian-American singer Rotimi's 2019 album The Beauty of Becoming, he sampled the song on a track entitled "In My Bed", which also features the rapper Wale.
+In 2022, "Boadicea" was used in "Creepin'" by American record producer Metro Boomin, Canadian singer the Weeknd, and Atlanta-based rapper 21 Savage; the song in itself being a remake of Winans' aforementioned "I Don't Wanna Know".
 Also in 2022, "Boadicea" was also used in "Enjoy That" by American singer Akon.

-The song is used in the Stephen King film Sleepwalkers.

-"Boadicea" was featured on the soundtrack for the 2024 film The Crow.
+The song is used in the Stephen King film Sleepwalkers and was featured on the soundtrack for the 2024 film The Crow.